 A Schengen tourist visa is one of the toughest visas to obtain.
-Its process is strict and complicated, and its result, unexpected.
-You may have provided everything to your best knowledge but you can never predict what the country embassy you’re applying for your visa with, has in store for you.
-Some people say that countries like the Czech Republic or Hungary are the safest options and guarantee high approval chances, but as far as I know, such a factor is less likely to play in someone’s favour.
+Its process is strict and complicated, and the result, totally unexpected.
+You might have provided everything to your best knowledge but you can never predict what the country embassy you’re applying for your visa with, has in store for you.
+Some people say that countries like the Czech Republic or Hungary are the safest options and guarantee high approval chances, but you can never totally believe that either.

-So if you’re applying for a Schengen tourist visa, be careful, and avoid the following mistakes to improve your chances.
+So if you’re applying for a Schengen tourist visa, be very careful, and avoid the following mistakes to improve your chances of approval.
 These are the top reasons for a Schengen tourist visa application rejection:

 False Travel Documents

-Insufficient Explanation For The Purpose And Circumstances Of The Planned Stay
+Insufficient Explanation For The Purpose Of Travel And Circumstances Of The Planned Stay

-The whole idea of asking you to write a cover letter with your application, mentioning your intention of travel, is to get an idea of What, When, Where and How are you planning your stay in Europe.
-Write 2 pages or 4, it doesn’t matter, just make sure you convince the visa officer about the purpose of your travel, which is HOLIDAY.
-While I applied for my Schengen travel visa, I’d no job, no regular credit history, but I mentioned that clearly.
-I wrote that I’ve recently started travel blogging after quitting my job.
+The whole idea of asking you to provide a cover letter with your application, mentioning your intention of travel, is to get an idea of What, When, Where and How are you planning your travels in Europe.
+Write 2 pages or 4, it doesn’t matter, just make sure you convince the visa officer about the purpose of your travel, and that is a HOLIDAY!

-Since the definition is so broad, consider that your application’s outcome depends upon the visa consulate’s mood and behaviour.
+Since the definition is so broad, consider that your application’s outcome depends on the visa consulate’s mood and behaviour.
+I know it sounds funny, but it’s true.
 And that’s the problem with Schengen visa.
-I’ve seen people having their visas rejected, despite having two Schengen visa stamps in their passport already.
+I’ve seen people having their visas rejected, despite having two Schengen visa stamps already in their passport.
 If your visa officer isn’t convinced that your original intent to visit Europe is travelling only, you cannot guarantee a positive response.

-So present a pre-booked accommodation for each destination and each night you’re going to spend in the Schengen Area.
-Provide a booked return-flight ticket.
-Have a travel insurance during your time of travel, covering at least 350,000 in Euros.
-Provide travel tickets for each destination to be toured in the Schengen Area.
+So present pre-booked accommodation for each destination and each night you’re going to spend in the Schengen Area.
+Provide a (confirmed) return-flight ticket.
+Have a travel insurance valid during your time of travel, covering at least 350,000 in Euros.
+Provide travel tickets for each destination to be toured inside the Schengen area.
 And if anything is left, make sure you mention that in your cover letter.